Closed-Form Diffusion Models: Introduction

 \section{Introduction}

 Score-based generative models (SGMs) draw samples from a target distribution $\rho_1$ by sampling Gaussian noise and flowing it through a possibly noisy velocity field $v_t$.
 This velocity field depends on the \emph{score function} of the perturbed target distribution $\rho_t$, which existing SGMs parameterize as a neural network and learn via \emph{score-matching} \citep{hyvarinen2005estimation} or denoising \citep{vincent2011connection, ho20}.
-Although the target distribution $\rho_1$ (for example, the distribution over human face images) is in principle continuous, in practice score-matching and denoising problems are solved using an empirical approximation $\hat{\rho}_1$ to the target distribution constructed from a finite training set.
+Although the target distribution $\rho_1$ (for example, the distribution over human face images) is typically assumed to be continuous, in practice score-matching and denoising problems are solved using an empirical approximation $\hat{\rho}_1$ to the target distribution constructed from a finite training set.

 When $\hat{\rho}_1$ is the empirical distribution over a finite training set $\{x_i\}_{i=1}^N$, the perturbed target distribution $\rho_t$ is a mixture of Gaussians, whose score function $\nabla \log \rho_t(z)$ has a simple closed-form expression.
-This score function is a vector pointing from $z$ toward a distance-weighted average of all $N$ rescaled training points and is the \emph{exact} solution to the score-matching problem.
+This score function is a vector pointing from $z$ toward a distance-weighted average of all $N$ rescaled training points and is the \emph{exact} solution to the score-matching problem \citep{miyasawa1961, raphan2011least, karras2022elucidating}.
 By evaluating this \emph{closed-form score} during sampling, one obtains a training-free sampler for $\hat{\rho}_1$.
-While this approach seems tempting at first glance, two flaws render it unsuitable for real-world applications: (1) Many applications involve large training sets, prohibiting $O(N)$ computation of the closed-form score, and (2) flowing base samples through the closed-form velocity field simply outputs training samples $x_i$, which is not useful in practice.
+While this approach seems tempting at first glance, two flaws render it unsuitable for real-world applications:

+\begin{enumerate} \item Many applications involve large training sets, prohibiting $O(N)$ computation of the closed-form score. \item Flowing base samples through the closed-form velocity field simply outputs training samples $x_i$, which is not useful in practice. \end{enumerate}

 Existing work avoids these issues by neurally approximating the score of $\rho_t$.
 By compressing training data into the score model's weights, neural score functions replace a sum over $N$ training points with a neural network evaluation whose complexity does not depend directly on $N$.
 Moreover, neural SGMs generate novel samples given finite training data thanks to approximation error (from limited model capacity) and optimization error (from undertraining) in learning the score \citep{pidstrigach2022score, yoon2023diffusiongeneralize, yi2023generalization}.
 While neural SGMs are successful, they are costly to train, and sampling them requires many (typically GPU-bound) neural network evaluations.
 Furthermore, the form of the error that enables neural SGMs to generalize is unknown, making it difficult to characterize the distribution from which these models sample in practice.